• Skip to primary navigation

 overhead shot of tomato onion relish placed in a white bowl and masor jar

-If love tomatoes like me, then do check out my tomato chutney, tomato rice, tomoto gojju recipes too.
+If love tomatoes like me, then do check out these recipes below.

 PS: Follow me on Instagram or join my Facebook Group for more gardening and recipe updates.
 If you try this tomato-onion relish recipe, please don’t forget to comment and rate this recipe.
 If you have any questions, please leave a comment, and I will get to it asap.
 Make sure to follow me on my Pinterest for more healthy and delicious ideas!